aleclarson/Promise/README.md

 Wait until this `Promise` is resolved, then call the given `Function`.

-Unless this `Promise` is never resolved, the passed function will always be called!
+Unless this `Promise` is never resolved, `onResolved` will always be called!

 ```coffee
 promise.always (error, result) ->